-Alentejo Travel Guide – Expert tips and holiday advice on everything from Évora and Beja highlights, music and singing, beaches, wine tasting and walking routes.
+Alentejo Travel Guide – Expert tips and holiday advice on everything from Évora and Beja highlights to music, singing, beaches, wine tasting, wildlife and walking.
 Also including local cuisine and cheeses, Portuguese culture and medieval architecture, Serpa Castle, Tagus River, Elvas, Portalegre, Moura, Sines, St Vincente and Mina de São Domingos.

 About this book

 Bradt’s Alentejo remains the only standalone guide to this emerging region, providing all the information needed to find that idyllic rural retreat, beachside boutique or romantic hotel set in a converted palace.
 Restaurants, wines, cafes and cultural sights have all been meticulously chosen and reviewed by the author and there is a wealth of background cultural and historical information to unlock the secrets of the Alentejo’s colourful past and captivating present.